doremaxime/gear-frontend/README.md

 ![Log in view](app.png "App")
 ![Home view](app2.png "App")

+##### Proposed Architecture

+I wanted a user to own his/her gear and projects, but not have gear and projects have a relationship.
+In the future, I may link the two in order to have users specific gear for specific projects.

 ## Technologies used

 I use a Mac Air '10 which was a nuance as it has become quite slow and each task took a few more seconds which all in all added hours. everything was tested using Chrome and was developed with Atom.